 Serious Dramas and Action Fare

-Craig made his debut as a leading man playing an unnamed character—called XXXX in the credits—in the 2005 crime drama Layer Cake.
-Craig portrayed a sophisticated drug dealer who seeks to retire from his criminal enterprise.
-That same year, Craig got a chance to work with famed director Steven Spielberg in the drama Munich (2005).
-Craig played an Israeli agent working on a team charged with tracking down those responsible for the massacre of Israeli athletes at the 1972 Olympic Games.
+Craig made his debut as a leading man in the 2005 crime drama Layer Cake, as an unnamed character—called XXXX in the credits—who seeks to retire from his criminal enterprise.
+That same year, the actor got a chance to work with famed director Steven Spielberg in the drama Munich (2005), playing an Israeli agent working on a team charged with tracking down those responsible for the massacre of Israeli athletes at the 1972 Olympic Games.

 Playing James Bond

 Around this time, rumors had begun to swirl about Craig becoming the next actor to play the role of legendary spy James Bond.
-Fans used to previous Bonds played by the likes of Sean Connery or Pierce Brosnan objected to potentially having Craig in the part.
-Some felt he was too blond or too old.
+Fans used to previous Bonds played by the likes of Sean Connery or Pierce Brosnan objected to potentially having Craig in the part, arguing that he was too blond or too old.
 And film critics believed that, for a serious stage-trained actor like Craig, playing Bond would be an ill-advised move.
 But the actor believed it was a great opportunity, agreeing to a five-film contract.
 "When I accepted the job to work on Bond, I genuinely did it to change my life.
-I knew that it would flip everything on its head...
+I knew that it would flip everything on its head. ...
 I've never made movies for money—I've always made them because I truly wanted to do them," he explained to Interview magazine.

 Proving the skeptics wrong, Craig made Bond history with 2006's Casino Royale.
 He reinvigorated the long-running film franchise with his modern take on the super spy, described by one critic as "a noble thug."
 Casino Royale became the highest-grossing Bond film to date, earning almost $600 million worldwide.
-Craig starred as 007 in the next installment, Quantum of Solace, in 2008, a hit that was more modest in terms of its critical reception and box-office performance.
+Craig returned as 007 in the next installment, 2008's Quantum of Solace, a hit that was more modest in terms of its critical reception and box-office performance.

 Roles Outside of Bond

-Craig continued pursuing other film projects as well, including a co-starring role in the 2007 science-fiction thriller The Invasion, loosely based on the 1978 film Invasion of the Body Snatchers.
+Craig continued pursuing other non-Bond film projects, including a co-starring role in the 2007 science-fiction thriller The Invasion, loosely based on the 1978 film Invasion of the Body Snatchers.
 In the film, Craig played a research scientist who helps psychiatrist Carrol Bennell (played by Nicole Kidman) unearth an alien conspiracy.
 Craig appeared with Kidman again in the 2007 fantasy film The Golden Compass.

-In 2008, Craig starred in Flashbacks of a Fool, a small indie drama directed by friend Baillie Walsh.
-Craig played a middle-aged actor at the decline of his career.
-That same year, Craig starred in the Holocaust-based Defiance, with Liev Schrieber and Jamie Bell.
-The three played Jewish brothers who fight back against the Nazis.
+In 2008, Craig starred in Flashbacks of a Fool, a small indie drama directed by friend Baillie Walsh, as a middle-aged actor at the decline of his career.
+That same year, he joined Liev Schrieber and Jamie Bell in the Holocaust-based Defiance, the three playing Jewish brothers who fight back against the Nazis.

-Craig's star has continued to rise with roles in a variety of films outside of Bond.
-He starred in the December 2011 film The Girl With the Dragon Tattoo, starring Rooney Mara in the title role.
-The movie was the much-anticipated David Fincher American adaptation of the Swedish film based on Stieg Larsson's bestselling novel.
+Back on the big screen, Craig stared with Rooney Mara in 2011's The Girl with the Dragon Tattoo, a David Fincher adaptation of the Swedish film based on Stieg Larsson's bestselling novel.
 That same year, Craig lent his voice to Spielberg's The Adventures of Tintin, based on the popular comic books, and also starred in Cowboys & Aliens as well as Dream House.
-Having made his Broadway debut in 2009's A Steady Rain, in the fall of 2013 Craig took to the stage again alongside his wife in the play Betrayal.

 Once romantically linked to actress Sienna Miller and model Kate Moss, Craig dated producer Satsuki Mitchell for several years.
 He has a daughter, Ella, from his two-year marriage to Fiona Loudon.
-In December 2010, Craig began dating actress Rachel Weisz, his costar in the horror film Dream House.
-The couple married in June 2011 in New York.
-The pair reportedly welcomed a their first child together, a daughter, in September 2018.
+In December 2010, Craig began dating Weisz, his costar in Dream House.
+The couple married in June 2011 in New York, and later welcomed a daughter in September 2018.